juliocesarscheidt/lambda-image-recognition-kinesis/infrastructure/README.md

 cd terraform/

-# run vet and compile on application code, also it prepares the executables
+# run vet and compile on application code, it also prepares the executables for deployment
 make compile

 # creates the backend bucket on S3 (if doesn't exist, this could take a few seconds), initializes the terraform, create the workspaces, validate and do the plan